georgeberry/network-sampling/README.md

 1. Compare RDS to ideal variance given by node or edge sampling for the given task
 1. Comparison with and without correction for classifier error
 1. Ratio between error & variance for no-clf-error with the corrected version

+look at all sampling methods on the 3 different tasks for 1 graph and 1 sample size